LieberInstitute/DeDHed/README.md

 Next we use the `k_qsvs()` function to calculate how many PCs we will need to account for the variation.
 A model matrix accounting for relevant variables should be used.
-Common variables such as Age, Sex, Race and Religion are often included in the model.
+Common variables such as Age, Sex, Ancestry are often included in the model.
 Again we are using our `RangedSummarizedExperiment` `DegTx` as the `rse_tx` option.
 Next we specify the `mod` with our `model.matrix()`. `model.matrix()` creates a design (or model) matrix, e.g., by expanding factors to a set of dummy